Section 5.3 Transforms

 <coordinates>

 element, as described in Section 2.2, sets up a coordinate transformation that translates between the mathematical coordinates used to describe graphical components and the underlying SVG coordinate system.
 In some situations, it can be convenient to temporarily modify this coordinate transformation.
-This is accomplished using the <transform>
+This section outlines two ways in which this may be accomplished.

 <transform>